Jennifer Horton: 2010–present

 Chloe Lane returns to Salem.
 She had previously given birth to a son, whom she had named Parker Jonas.
 The supposed truth came out at Parker's baptism in front of family and friends that Philip Kiriakis was Parker's father, leading to the end of the marriage between Chloe and Daniel.
 Having lost him, Chloe sank into a state of post partum depression and tried to commit suicide.
 Upon returning to Salem in January 2013, Chloe attempts to reestablish her relationship with Daniel, revealing to Daniel that Parker really is his son and that the earlier supposed DNA test results had been fake.
 Hoping she could get Daniel back, Chloe blackmails Jennifer into rejecting Daniel by threatening to keep Daniel from seeing Parker.
 Chloe goes so far as to have her mother Nancy prepare to take Parker to Brazil without telling Daniel, so Jennifer felt she had to publicly reject Daniel and leave the hospital to protect Daniel from losing access to his son while never revealing her true feelings.

 After seeing a passport at Chloe's mother Nancy's place, Daniel figured out Chloe's scheme, with help from Rafe, and reconciles with Jennifer, who also got her job back at the hospital.
 Chloe said she repents and leaves town for treatment, leaving Parker with Daniel and Jennifer.
 Jennifer is delighted when JJ returns to Sale, now a teenager.

 Jennifer is devastated by Daniel's death in 2016.
 In late 2017, Jennifer begins a relationship with Eric Brady.
-The two later get engaged but Eric breaks it off when he learns she's known where Nicole Walker was for a couple of months.
+The two later get engaged but Eric breaks it off when he learns she knew where Nicole Walker was for a couple of months.
 Shortly after at a New Years party, Jack returns, but does not reconcile with Jennifer due to having amnesia and being manipulated by Eve.
 Eve and Jack later marry, much to Jennifer's dismay.
 However, when Jack recovers his memories, he divorces Eve and remarries Jennifer.
 Shortly after, Jennifer is pushed off a balcony by Gina Von Amberg, who is posing as Hope, so that Jennifer doesn't reveal her true identity.
 This puts Jennifer into a coma for a whole year, and when she wakes up, she clears Eve's name, who had been in prison for pushing her.
 Jennifer and Jack later support Abigail when she begins having hallucinations.